 Finally, there’s the overall expense of the matrix organizational structure.
 This goes beyond having multiple managers but also the added expense of keeping on resources that might not be used all the time.

-Not that some of these disadvantages can’t be overcome.
+Not that some of these disadvantages of matrix organization can’t be overcome.
 They just require being cognizant of the stress points and working more cooperatively towards relieving them.